 I have really been into Indigo dyed products lately and they’re EVERYWHERE!
 So, I was really excited to try Shibori dying with some of my kids.
 Shibori dying techniques have been used for 5,000 years by Asian and African cultures, where Indigo can be grown.
 Shibori dyed fabrics have even been found in the tombs of Egyptian mummies.
 So, this process has great historical value.
 Plus this is a great STEAM project.
 As the cloth is pulled from the Indigo vat, the mixture oxidizes and turns blue from a yellow-green color.

-First, we looked as some different designs and how they were bound.
-Then, kids set out drawing their designs on their pillow case or towel with pencil before stitching.
+First, we looked at some different designs and how they were bound.
+Then, kids set out drawing their designs on their pillowcase or towel with a pencil before stitching.